🧠 TL;DR

 - The

-folder in your HEMM module - You running the function on the same machine and user profile that created it (that’s how
+commonfolder in your HEMM module - You running the function on the same machine and user profile that created it (that’s how

-security works)
+Export-CliXmlsecurity works)

 🔐 Security considerations

-is the best native option — it encrypts creds using your current user and machine context, meaning the files can’t be decrypted by anyone else.
+When it comes to storing credentials in PowerShell, Export-CliXml is the best native option — it encrypts creds using your current user and machine context, meaning the files can’t be decrypted by anyone else.
 That said, security is only as strong as your weakest link, and if your account password is weak tea, that encrypted file might as well be plain text.
-These credential files are obscured with .secxml
+These credential files are obscured with .secxml extensions and aliased filenames (like HE-DEV_SCF.secxml), which helps avoid drawing attention — but that doesn’t mean you can skip good hygiene.
+Make sure the account used to create these creds follows a proper password policy.
+No P@ssword123.
+No reused secrets.
+If you’re automating admin tasks, act like one.

 🧾The scripts